 1. Execute the following command:

-The system displays information on currently installed Java applications.
+The system displays information on the currently installed Java applications.

-In case JDK version needed is not installed on the computer, proceed to Step 2 to install it.
+In case the needed JDK version is not installed on the computer, proceed to Step 2 to install it.

 1. Execute the following command to add the repository: